 This lack of distraction typically differentiates squeeze pages from any page on your website – it is a page that is designed with one aim and one aim only – to get someone to subscribe.

 Most high converting squeeze pages are shockingly simple, plain, and straight to the point.

 - Clear and prominent call to action

 You want to have a clear call-to-action on the page.

 Examples of typical call-to-actions include: “Download here”, “Get instant access now”, “Subscribe for free now”, and more.

 Why bother having a call-to-action?
-Most browsers are busy and get distracted easily – so you want to make clear what you want them to do.
+Most browsers are busy and get distracted easily – so you want to make it clear what you want them to do.

-It’s like finding a partner and knowing being clear about what you want from a potential partner – be it affection, commitment, etc.
+It’s like finding a partner and knowing being clear about what you want from a potential partner – be it looks, commitment, etc.

 A high converting squeeze page has a huge and prominent call-to-action to prompt browsers to take action on the page.

 Oh, and have only ONE call-to-action.
 Make it consistent and don’t confuse your audience.